Elementor Templates: A Deeper Dive

 WordPress Template Files

 Let’s start with WordPress.
 When you’re editing a post or page in the standard WordPress editor, you can pick among the theme template files that will be applied to the post.
 This can be done in the right-hand sidebar by default.
 WordPress also has a template hierarchy, which is the logic it uses to pick among your theme template files if you don’t manually override it.
-The previous is described in WordPress’ Theme Handbook.
+The previous is described in the WordPress Theme Handbook.

 These are just PHP files that generate HTML elements around whatever data is passed into them, like posts or pages.
 Examples that you may have seen in your favorite theme: